-The current members of the Compensation Committee are Mr. Kraus, who serves as Chairman, Mr. Bator, and Ms. Kim.
-With Mr. Kraus' departure from the Board as of the date of the Annual Meeting, Ms. Kim will serve as a member of the Compensation Committee and Mr. Batorwill be appointed as Chairman of the Compensation Committee, in each case, as of the date of the Annual Meeting.
+The current members of the Compensation Committee are Mr. Bator, who serves as Chairman, and Ms. Kim.
 Each of the current members of the Compensation Committee is independent as defined by the applicable Nasdaq listing standards.

 Decisions regarding the compensation of our executive officers are made by the Compensation Committee.
-The Compensation Committee's principal responsibilities include reviewing the Company's overall compensation philosophy and the adequacy and market competitiveness of our compensation plans and programs, evaluating the Company's compensation policies and practices to determine whether such policies and practices encourage unnecessary and excessive risk taking by the Company's executive officers and employees, evaluating the performance of and reviewing and approving compensation for our executive officers, evaluating and recommending director compensation, and reviewing and discussing with management the compensation disclosures included in this proxy statement.
+The Compensation Committee's principal responsibilities include reviewing the Company's overall compensation philosophy and the adequacy and market competitiveness of our compensation plans and programs, evaluating the Company's compensation policies and practices to determine whether such policies and practices encourage unnecessary and excessive risk taking by the Company's executive officers and employees, evaluating the performance of and reviewing and approving compensation for our executive officers, evaluating and recommending director compensation, and reviewing and discussing with management the compensation disclosures included in this Proxy Statement.
 The Compensation Committee also administers our equity-based and other incentive plans, including assuming responsibility for granting, or delegating as appropriate the authority for granting, and making decisions with respect to, awards under our equity compensation and other incentive plans.
 On an annual basis the Compensation Committee approves a pool of options to be awarded to non-executive employees and delegates the authority for granting these awards to the Chief Executive Officer.
 The roles of management and our compensation consultant, Radford, an Aon-Hewitt company ("Radford"), are discussed below under "Significant Corporate Governance Standards" and "Compensation Setting Process."
-The Compensation Committee held seven meetings during 2022.
+The Compensation Committee held five meetings during 2023 at which all members attended.
 A copy of the Compensation Committee's charter is posted on our website at www.cytosorbents.com.